Least effective type of birth control

 Side Effects and Limitations

-- It can be tricky to put it in, and the spermicide can be messy.
+- Can be tricky to put it in, and the spermicide can be messy.

 - Some people say it makes them dry during sex.
-Using lube can help with this.
+Using lube helps with this.

 - It can cause vaginal irritation.

-- In very rare cases, can cause Toxic Shock Syndrome – a serious bacterial infection.
+- In very rare cases, can cause Toxic Shock Syndrome.
+This is a serious bacterial infection.

 - It can’t be used during your period.

-- If you’re allergic to sulfa drugs, polyurethane, or spermicide, you shouldn’t use the sponge.
-Talk to your Family PACT provider about other methods that may work for you.
+- If you’re allergic to sulfa drugs, polyurethane, or spermicide, don’t use the sponge.
+Talk to your Family PACT provider about other methods that may work better.

 - The sponge is not reusable.